wpsmith/simple-twitter-connect/readme.txt

 == Upgrade Notice ==

+= 0.12 =
+* Bug fix release.
+Logins may not have worked with 0.11 for all people.
+* New option in settings screen to choose what your Twitter sign in button looks like, as apologies for the need for the bug fix release. :)

 = 0.11 =
 * Added official Twitter Tweet button.
 This is a replacement for the TweetMeme button.
 Full support for styling and related users.

 == Changelog ==

 = 0.12 =
-* Modified tweet button to use custom shortlinks.
+* Modified tweet button to use custom shortlinks (if any).
 This can solve the copy/paste problem for manual RT's.
 Also makes searching work better.
 * Add select box for choosing your style of Twitter button.
+* Bug fix.
+Some users may have been seeing login errors or blank screens with 0.11.
+This should correct that.

 = 0.11 =
 * Moved session_start into the init method.
 Somehow this is more compatible, I guess?